Australia PM Morrison seeks to sell voters on Budget breaks

 SYDNEY: Trailing in the polls, Australia’s Liberal National government on Wednesday sought to sell A$8.6 billion ($6.46 billion) of budget giveaways as necessary to meet a cost of living emergency and not a transparent attempt to buy votes.

-Prime Minster Scott Morrison, facing a tough election in May, led the marketing blitz with a barrage of media interviews saying relief was needed to meet rising fuel prices.
+Prime Minster Scott Morrison(pix), facing a tough election in May, led the marketing blitz with a barrage of media interviews saying relief was needed to meet rising fuel prices.

 “It’s responsible because it’s targeted and it’s for a temporary period as these cost of living impacts are real and they’re there right now,“ Morrison told one radio interviewer.